a-george/4707/README.md

 ### 2.1 PARSER

 1. **/src/backend/parser/gram.y**: Contains the PostgreSQL grammar.
-	Should be working for simple IGNORE statements (eg. SELECT / FROM / WHERE / IGNORE k will work without an error message, but just won't ignore anything yet - it'll process the SELECT query like usual, though.)
+	Should be working for simple IGNORE statements.

 2. **/src/backend/parser/gram.output**: Used for debugging purposes with bison in order to resolve shift/reduce and reduce/reduce conflicts